Background pattern

 • Skin rash

-• Increased risk of infection by germs that Cefixima does not act against, for example, oral candidiasis.
+• Increased likelihood of infection by germs that cefixime does not affect.
+For example, oral candidiasis.

 • Allergic reaction